bern1e/FinalProjectCS215/README.md

 # FinalProjectCS215
 Final Project for the 2023 Fall Semester in CS 215.

-Contained within the repository is both the Data Manifesto (PDF Attachment) and Data Cookbook (File Attachment) for the CS215 final project.
+Contained within the repository is both the Data Manifesto (PDF Attachment) and Data Cookbook plus necessary attachments (File Attachments) for the CS215 final project.
 For any questions please contact jonesbc@whitman.edu

 Happy browsing!